 - This deposit is non-refundable in the event of withdrawal from the program

-Health Insurance: TBD, only if evidence of valid U.S.-based health insurance is not presented (Summer 2019: $176)
+Health Insurance: TBD, only if evidence of valid U.S.-based health insurance for the entire duration of the program is not presented (Summer 2022: $63.75)

 - Students will be asked to provide evidence of sufficient insurance during the enrollment process.
 If your student has sufficient insurance, no further action will be necessary